David BRADSHAW & William S. BURROUGHS: Propagation

 William S. Burroughs (1914-1997), was a key, frequently controversial figure of the Beat Generation.
-Born into wealth and Harvard-educated, Burroughs led an otherwise unconventional life and explored themes of addiction, consciousness, social control and the darkest aspects of the human condition through his widely-influential books including ‘Junkie’ (1953), ‘Naked Lunch’ (1959), ‘The Nova Trilogy’ (1961–1964), ‘Cities of the Red Night’ (1981), ‘The Place of Dead Roads’ (1983) and many more.
+Born into wealth and Harvard-educated, Burroughs led an otherwise unconventional life and explored themes of addiction, consciousness, social control and the darkest aspects of the human condition through his widely-influential books including ‘Junkie’ (1953), ‘Naked Lunch’ (1959), ‘The Nova Trilogy’ (1961–1964), ‘Cities of the Red Night’ (1981), ‘The Place of Dead Roads’ (1983), ‘The Cat Inside’ (1986) and many more.
 Burroughs’ novels, novellas and short story collections shocked audiences with their explicit content, dark humor and fractured narratives (regularly employing his “cut-up method”), often reflecting his experiences on the fringes of society.
 Elected to the American Academy and Institute of Arts and Letters and awarded the Ordre des Arts et des Lettres by France, Jack Kerouac called William Burroughs the “greatest satirical writer since Jonathan Swift,” while Norman Mailer declared him “the only American writer who may be conceivably possessed by genius”.

 Additional announcements will follow in coming weeks and months as lectures, performances and special events are confirmed in conjunction with the exhibition.